timvisee/hhs-p7-spark-docker/README.md

 With this project you can get a container up and running with a single command.

-This container is intended for college, period 7 of HBO-ICT on the HHS, and automatically installs various resources that are used in class.
+This container is intended for college, period 7 of HBO-ICT on the HHS, and has various resources and assignments used in class preinstalled.

 ## Features
 * Single command to get everything up and running!